 They lie.
 They are driven by their sexist and misogynistic views of women.
 They’re hurt because Otiko refused to indulge them by even performing the faux-submissive moves to soothe their bruised egos.
 In which country is one’s relationship with their mother a sign of competence?
 But Haruna launched into a sermon about Otiko’s respectful mother in Tamale as though, she’s a five a year old still under the care of her mother.
 He does not even grant Otiko the agency over her decisions.
 And for this, and other sins, she shouldn’t be approved.

-Wa Central MP, Rashid Pelpuo claims Otiko did not show humility or ‘motherliness’ as though being humble and maternal is a measure of one’s ability to implement good policies.
-The Minority Chief Whip, Muntaka Mubarak compared her to the nominee for the Communications Ministry, Ursula Owusu Ekuful who was very nice at her vetting.
+Wa Central MP, Rashid Pelpuo claims Otiko did not show humility or ‘motherliness’ as though being humble and maternal is a measure of one’s ability to implement sound policies.
+The Minority Chief Whip, Muntaka Mubarak compared her to the nominee for the Communications Ministry, Ursula Owusu Ekuful who was very friendly at her vetting.

 But let’s face it, no MP in their right senses will cross Ursula Owusu with foolish questions.
 She has already established herself as a no-nonsense woman who knows how to fight.
 We’ve heard her eviscerate men, including the former president before.
-The reason the minority members were nice to her was because they’ve learnt not to poke the bear.
+The reason the minority members were kind to her was that they’ve learnt not to poke the bear.